pandammonium/blipper-widget-old/README.txt

 [Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.
 It uses OAuth 2.0 to ensure that your password is kept secure.
 You will need to obtain these from Polaroid|Blipfoto.
 This is a straightforward process and instructions are given below.

 This plugin is independent of and unendorsed by Polaroid|Blipfoto.
+Use of this plugin means you consent to this plugin accessing your Polaroid|Blipfoto account and performing actions including publishing your blips on your WordPress website.

 = Requirements =